AdamNowotny/jasmine-signals/README.markdown

 ================
 `jasmine-signals` is a [Jasmine](https://github.com/pivotal/jasmine) matcher extension that simplifies writing specs for components using [JS-Signals](http://millermedeiros.github.com/js-signals/).

-The matchers can be used to count how many times specified signal has been dispatched.

-You can also restrict which signal dispatches to count.
+Adds to expectations to Jasmine:
+ * toHaveBeenDispatched
+ * toHaveBeenDispatchedWith

 How to use
 --------------

-### Signal spies
+### Create
 First define which signal you're interested in.

 ```js